Blog - Commercial

 This trend can also be seen in the city fringe areas where, more and more, industrial and commercial tenants are being displaced due to developments associated with WestConnex or residential redevelopment.

-“The fringe leasing market is getting tighter and tighter, especially in the 400sqm+ range” says City Fringe Leasing Manager, Linda Knock.
+“The fringe leasing market is getting tighter and tighter, especially in the 400sqm+ range,” says City Fringe Sales and Leasing Consultant, Freddy Tran.

 “The traditional warehouses that people utilise as office spaces are disappearing.
-They’re being re-developed for residential purposes and a lot of these displaced businesses really have nowhere to go,” says Knock.
+They’re being re-developed for residential purposes and a lot of these displaced businesses really have nowhere to go,” says Tran.

 Tenants with upcoming lease expiry will be challenged with rising rents.